lancachenet/lancachenet.github.io/_docs/common-issues.md

 permalink: "/docs/common-issues/"
 ---

-There are several issues that frequently crop up when deploying lancache.
+There are several issues that frequently crop up when deploying Lancache.
 Here is the information on how to handle them if they happen to you.

 {% include toc.html %}

 ## It's not DNS ...

 The most common cache issue we see is incorrectly configured DNS.
-It is essential that gaming machines only have one dns server assigned, that being lancache.
+It is essential that gaming machines only have one dns server assigned, that being Lancache.
 If you have two different ones then the client will use them both and bypass the cache for about half of the requests.
 While the mechanism operating systems use to choose which dns server to use is complicated it is a suitable summary to say its "at random".

 ## Disabling systemd-resolved DNSStubListener